0BAB1/HOLY_CORE_COURSE/user_docs/docs/dev_docs.md

 # Holy Core - Dev Docs

+Welcome to the Dev's documentation, a quick reference guide on how the *HOLY CORE*'s microarchitecture works to quickly get up to speed.

+You'll also find here some guidelines and simulation tips.

 !!!
 Info
-    As you may already know, most of the CPU architecture is documented through the **tutorials** around which the HOLY CORE Course project is built around.
+    As you may already know, most of the CPU architecture is documented through the **tutorials** around which the HOLY CORE Course project is built around (the goal is for people to build it themselves with no experience if not basic HDL knwledge).

+    Yet, the HOLY CORE is evolving from times to times and editions, features, bugs fixes, etc may be added witout being documented.
+These change smay be small or comletely change the whole datapath.

-    But this document aims at giving an overview of the **latest changes** by going **straight to the point** as briefly as possible to clear potential doubts on what's the potential role of each part of the CPU.
+    To that reagrd, this document aims at giving an overview of the **latest changes** by going **straight to the point** as this document targets experience developper looking to check the latest microarchitecture cahnges to understand or modify it.

-Welcome to the Dev's documentation, a quick reference guide on how the core works to quickly get up to speed.
+## Introduction

+The *HOLY_CORE* is an open source RISCV-V core IP written entirly in **systemVerilog**.

 You'll see the core is **extremely simple** as it's a :